 If alcohol is detected by the preliminary breath test, you will be subjected to a blood test which will give a more accurate and reliable reading of your blood alcohol content (BAC).
 The results of the blood test will be used at your hearing and during your court case as an attempt to prove that you were driving while intoxicated.

-The good news is that DUI breath and blood tests can be challenged.
+The good news is that the Colorado alcohol breath and blood testing process can be challenged.
 There are many testing procedures that law enforcement officials must follow during their test administration, and if anything is amiss the evidence can be thrown out altogether.

 Good DUI Attorneys Know How to Fight the Tests

-The best DUI attorneys in Colorado Springs all know how to review the DUI testing procedures and can see if there is any way that the results can be invalidated.
+The best DUI attorneys in Colorado Springs all know how to review the Colorado alcohol breath and chemical testing process and results and can see if there is any way that the results can be invalidated.

 Some of the following are reasons that your test results may be invalidated:

-If you refuse to take a breath or blood test your license may be revoked for up to one year.
+If you refuse to take a Colorado alcohol breath and blood test your license may be revoked for up to one year.
 Refusal of a breath or blood test is not advised because it makes it appear that you are guilty and can make for a harder defense.